Learn About Lightning Flow for Service

 Roberto reaches out to Maria, the company’s stellar Salesforce admin, to see if she knows any tools that can give agents the direction they need.

 Maria tells Roberto about Lightning Flow for Service.
-With Lightning Flow for Service, you use automation tools to create flows that display in a Guided Action List component on a record page, such as an Account, Contact, or Case page.
-When agents open the page, they see a “to-do” list.
-Clicking a step in the list launches a flow that does the heavy lifting, visually guiding them through the procedure.
+With Lightning Flow for Service, you show users a “to-do” list on a record page, such as a case or contact page.
+When agents open the page, they see a list of steps in the Actions & Recommendations component.
+Clicking a step launches an action, such as a flow, that does the heavy lifting.
+The list guides agents through their work.

 Give Workers a Roadmap

 Maria predicts that Lightning Flow for Service will be great for Ursa Major’s service agents.
-When agents click a step, an interactive flow launches and reminds them what to say and do.
-As they follow along, the flows update records with what they enter.
+When agents click a step, a flow or quick action launches, and reminds them what to say and do.

 When agents have a defined path to follow, there’s less stress and less guesswork.
-Maria gets excited because even “newbie” agents can see what to do next.
-The list helps them focus so that they can solve cases quickly.
-And customers see consistent procedures, no matter which agent takes the call or if a call is transferred to another agent.
+Maria gets excited because the list gives “newbie” agents the step-by-step guidance that they need.
+Agents can close cases quickly, and the list lets them shift their focus to the customer.
+Customers see consistent procedures, no matter which agent takes the call or if a call is transferred.

 But Maria wonders about the one-off situations, such as when there’s a warranty claim, or when the customer uses chat rather than phone or email.
 Does the tool flex when an agent needs to do something a little differently?

 On a roadmap, there’s more than one route to a destination.
 While Lightning Flow for Service provides agents with a checklist, it still offers plenty of flexibility.
-Maria learns that she can design default Guided Action Lists, including different lists for the phone and chat channels.
-And she can set up actions that workers can add to a list as needed.
-That way, agents can be guided through tasks that they do less frequently, like the occasional warranty claim.
+Maria learns that she can design default lists, such as different lists for the phone and chat channels.
+And when the list is missing a step that an agent wants, they can select a different one from a subset that she configures.

-For field service, Maria can put a Guided Action List on a Work Type template.
-When the template is used to create a Work Order or Work Order Line Item, the list displays.
-Wow, Maria thinks, the Guided Action List can remind techs to put on their safety gear, and walk them through the full diagnostic panel.
-There’s a better chance of a correct diagnosis on day one.
+Maria can display the list on lots of different record pages, including custom pages.
+For example, she can add the component to Work Order pages.
+Wow, Maria thinks, a list can remind techs to put on their safety gear before other steps, and then walk them through the full diagnostic panel.
+That way, there’s a better chance of a correct diagnosis on day one.

 Chock-Full of Good Stuff